StephenCleary/blog-stephencleary-dotcom/blog/_posts/2020-04-02-github-actions-pull-request-staging-environments-part-1.md

 Optionally, you can deploy what's currently on your master branch:
 - Build the Gatsby site by running `npx gatsby build`
   - Gatsby output is placed in the `public` folder.
-- Choose a domain name that should be unique; I use `stephen-cleary-pull-request-staging-example.surge.sh`
+- Choose a domain name that should be unique.
-- Deploy the Gatsby output to your domain name by running `surge ./public YOUR-NAME-pull-request-staging-example.surge.sh`
+- Deploy the Gatsby output to your domain name by running `surge ./public MY-UNIQUE-DOMAIN.surge.sh`

 ## Quick Surge Primer